pippy360/transformationInvariantImageSearch/README.md

-# transformation-invariant reverse image search
+# Transformation-Invariant Reverse Image Search

 This repo demos a reverse image search algorithm which performs 2D affine transformation-invariant partial image-matching in sublinear time with respect to the number of images in our database.